A BRIEF HISTORY OF CANBERRA, CAPITAL OF AUSTRALIA

 Another old building in Canberra is Blundell's Cottage, which was built in 1859.
 It takes its name from a family who once lived there.

 In 1901 the different Australian colonies formed the Commonwealth of Australia.
 The new country needed a capital and both Sydney and Melbourne wanted the honor.
-However in 1908 it was decided to build a new capital at Canberra.
+However, in 1908 it was decided to build a new capital in Canberra.
 A competition to design the new city was held and in 1912 American architect Walter Burley Griffin (1876-1937) won it.
 He planned a garden city with roads in concentric circles.

 On 12 March 1913 the foundation stone of Canberra was laid by Prime Minister Andrew Fisher.
 However, the First World War interrupted building.
 Furthermore, the growth of Canberra was halted by the depression of the 1930s.
 As a result, Canberra only really began to grow in the second half of the 20th century.
 In 1947 Canberra still only had a population of 15,000.
 However, by 1967 it had more than 100,000 people.